derJD/ansible-openstack-wrapper/README.md

 ### deploy instances
 To minimize Floating IP usage this playbook is able to reference jumphosts with the 'via' parameter.
 Ansible will access such instances via ssh proxy command.
+If you need persistant (boot)volumes you can do that by the 'size' parameter. (size in GB).
 Furthermore you can add groups to instances.
 These groups will be used as ansible hostgroups.

 > Instances will be split accross Zones.
 For that reason instance-names must be suffixed with two digit numbers.